aaronnuu/react-forms/README.md

 #### `validate: (values) => Promise|Object`

 The function that will be used to validate each field.
-Can either return a promise or an object
+Can either return a promise that resolves to an object of strings, keyed by the field name (indicating a failed validation for that field) or just a plain object of strings keyed by the field name.

 ### Form